sinyb/temperature-tray/README.md

   - (optional) copy tray2.py into some bin/ directory (like: /usr/local/bin)
   - make tray2.py auto-start in your desktop config (for KDE: System Settings -> Startup&Shutdown -> Autostart -> Add Program)

-Log off then log on again
+Log off then log on again, or manualy run tray2.py to see if you get good results.

 Chanegelog:
-0.1 initial release, most of the config must be done manualy inside program
+0.1 initial release, most of the config must be done manualy inside program 0.2 write some docs :)